openSUSE/news-o-o/_posts/2011-02-27-opensuse-weekly-news-issue-164-is-out.markdown

 Grab pitches.h from the digital -> tone generator example sketches, i.e. /usr/share/arduino*/examples/2.Digital/toneMelody/pitches.h.

 There is one important point.
-With tone(), you did not need to correctly set pin mode of the pin to output “ you **do need to do that** with this routine!
+With tone(), you did not need to correctly set pin mode of the pin to output â€“ you **do need to do that** with this routine!
-This took me quite a while to debug¦
+This took me quite a while to debugâ€¦

-
+â€